 Members of the Makagon Lab study the behavior, welfare and management of poultry, including ducks, turkeys, laying hens and broilers.
 We broadly focus on 3 topic areas: 1) assessing the effects of the physical and social environments on bird behavior, 2) evaluating the relationship between behavior and bone integrity, and 3) developing and validating practical, species-specific welfare assessment measures.
 A common goal of this work is to develop strategies to help minimize behavior-related poultry management issues while optimizing bird welfare and production.

 Recent areas of focus include:

-- Behavioral correlates of keel bone damage in laying hens
+- Behavioral correlates and risk factors of keel bone damage in laying hens

 - Thermoregulatory behavior of laying hens